-our network.
+- Our Priority Mail Services subcategory can be more price sensitive than other services as it faces intense competition.
+Priority Mail Services volume declined 26.5% for the three months ended December 31, 2023, compared to the same period last year, due to the continued abatement of the pandemic-related surge in e-commerce; - Our Parcel Services subcategory largely consists of last-mile deliveries, offered to large bulk shippers that perform their own sorting before conveying parcels to us for processing and/or delivery deeper into our network.
 This is our lowest-priced Shipping and Packages service and produces a lower-contribution per piece when compared to many of our other services.
-Parcel Services volume was flat for the three months ended March 31, 2024, and increased 3.0% for the six months ended March 31, 2024, compared to the same periods last year;

-- Our USPS Ground Advantage sub-category, launched in July 2023, has experienced wide adoption with both existing and new consumer and commercial customers.
-While USPS Ground Advantage promises to continue to meet market needs and offer significant value, there has been heavy competition in the market to challenge its growth.
-USPS Ground Advantage anchors our shipping portfolio, and our focus is to consistently enhance the product to maximize its value, to thereby ensure long-term growth and customer utilization: - Our First-Class Package Services sub-category, which was the lowest-priced unrestricted end-to-end shipping option in the marketplace, was retired in July 2023 and subsumed into USPS Ground Advantage; and - Our Package Services category is the only Market-Dominant service within Shipping and Packages.
+Parcel Services volume increased 5.6% for the three months ended December 31, 2023, compared to the same period last year; - Our USPS Ground Advantage sub-category, launched in July 2023, has experienced wide adoption with both existing and new consumer and commercial customers.
+While USPS Ground Advantage promises to continue to meet market needs and offer significant value, there will likely be heavy competition in the market to challenge its growth.
+USPS Ground Advantage anchors our shipping portfolio, and our focus is to consistently enhance the product to maximize its value, ensuring long-term growth and customer utilization; - Our First-Class Package Services sub-category, which was the lowest-priced unrestricted end-to-end shipping option in the marketplace, was retired in July 2023 and subsumed into USPS Ground Advantage; and - Our Package Services category is the only Market-Dominant service within Shipping and Packages.
 As such, this service has historically followed trends more similar to our other Market-Dominant products, with much larger volume declines than our other Shipping and Packages subcategories.
-Package Services volume declined 0.9% and 1.7% for the three and six months ended March 31, 2024, respectively, compared to the same periods last year.
+Package Services volume declined 2.5% for the three months ended December 31, 2023, compared to the same period last year.